-- (a) "Compliance review" A periodic, objective assessment of college compliance with State laws and State Board rules governing the reporting of data used as the basis of college budget allocations as well as the charging and waiving of tuition and registration fees, as defined in 1E SBCCC 100.1. - (b) "High Risk" - - (1) Course sections in which the majority of students receive a tuition or registration fee waiver as provided under Subchapter 800 of Title 1, Chapter E; - (2) Course sections provided completely asynchronously online; or - (3) Course sections held in facilities that are not owned or under long-term lease by the college.

-(c) "Findings and Reports" -

-(1) No findings - A college shall receive a final report of no findings when the conditions listed in 1G SBCCC 400.3(c)(1) are satisfied and the number of incorrectly reported hours for FTE do not exceed one percent of the sample in a particular programmatic area (Curriculum, Continuing Education, and College and Career Readiness - Basic Skills).

-(2) Coaching Letter - A college may receive a coaching letter which identifies risk areas found during the compliance review and includes recommendations for improvement.

-(3) Minimal Finding - A finding is minimal when the conditions listed in 1G SBCCC exceed one percent but does not exceed five percent of the sample of records reviewed for a particular programmatic area (Curriculum, Continuing Education, and College and Career Readiness - Basic Skills).

-400.3(c)(1) are not satisfied and the number of incorrectly reported hours for FTE exceed five percent of the sample reviewed for a particular programmatic area
+- (a) "Compliance review" A periodic, objective assessment of college compliance with State laws and State Board rules governing the reporting of data used as the basis of college budget allocations as well as the charging and waiving of tuition and registration fees, as defined in 1E SBCCC 100.1. - (b) "High Risk" - - Course sections in which the majority of students receive a tuition or registration fee waiver as provided under Subchapter 800 of Title 1, Chapter E; - 2) Course sections provided completely asynchronously online; or - 3) Course sections held in facilities that are not owned or under long-term lease by the college. - (c) "Findings and Reports" - - 1) No findings A college shall receive a final report of no findings when the conditions listed in 1G SBCCC 400.3(c)(1) are satisfied and the number of incorrectly reported hours for FTE do not exceed one percent of the sample in a particular programmatic area (Curriculum, Continuing Education, and College and Career Readiness - Basic Skills). - 2) Coaching Letter A college may receive a coaching letter which identifies risk areas found during the compliance review and includes recommendations for improvement. - 3) Minimal Finding A finding is minimal when the conditions listed in 1G SBCCC 400.3(c)(1) are not satisfied and the number of incorrectly reported hours for FTE exceed one percent but does not exceed five percent of the sample of records reviewed for a particular programmatic area (Curriculum, Continuing Education, and College and Career Readiness Basic Skills). - 4) Material Finding A finding is material when the conditions listed in 1G SBCCC 400.3(c)(1) are not satisfied and the number of incorrectly reported hours for FTE exceed five percent of the sample reviewed for